seemark11/seemark11.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a research scholar in the Department of Electrical, Electronics, and Communication Engineering at IIT Dharwad.
-My research work broadly focuses on applying machine learning algorithms for precise cancer subtype identification and personalized treatment strategies.
+My research broadly focuses on applying supervised and unsupervised machine learning algorithms for precise cancer subtype identification which aids in development of personalized treatment strategies.
+I have also explored data augmentation using GANs to synthetically generate genomic data.
 {style="text-align: justify;"}